-There are two ways to buy your tickets for CrisisX.
-You can secure yours online now via credit card (you’ll be taken to the iTicket site), or you can fill in this form and one of our team will be in touch to invoice you directly.
+There are two ways to buy your tickets for CrisisX Readiness Conference.
+You can secure yours online now via credit card (you’ll be taken to the Eventbrite website), or you can get in touch with us at the address found at the bottom of the page.

 Get Your Tickets